ekeih/icinga2telegram/README.md

 ![Screenshot of icinga2telegram](screenshot.png)

 ## Why Python instead of a simple Bash script?
-Several other people implemented Icinga2-Telegram notifications by writing a simple bash script.
-Most of the time this works but there are a few things I do not like about the bash solutions:
+Several other people implemented Icinga2-Telegram notifications by writing a simple Bash script.
+Most of the time this works but there are a few things I do not like about the Bash solutions:

 1. They use two scripts with almost the same content.
 2. Bash can screw up really bad when your alert output contains special characters.